VSKut/My-MacOS/README.md

 - [WhatSize](http://whatsizemac.com/) - WhatSize is an application that allows you to quickly view and manage disk space usage and speed up your Mac.
 - [IP Scanner](https://itunes.apple.com/il/app/ip-scanner/id404167149) - IP Scanner for Macintosh scans your local area network to determine the identity of all machines and internet devices on the LAN.
 Powerful results, yet easy and intuitive to use.
 - [Debookee](https://debookee.com/) - Debookee is the simplest & most powerful network traffic analyzer for macOS
+- [Network Utility X](https://doublerew.net/os-x/network-utility-x/) - After more than 100k downloads on iOS platforms, Network Utility comes also to OS X with Network Utility X, a complete set of network tools.

 ### Mobile
 - [iMazing](https://imazing.com/) - iMazing lets you transfer music, files, messages, apps and more from any iPhone, iPad, or iPod to a computer, Mac or PC.
 Manage and backup your iOS device simply without iTunes. (was DiskAid)